michaelakinosho/Data_As_A_Service/README.md

 # Data As A Service
-Website to submit your dataset and have a machine learning model created and displayed with visualizations and metrics.
+Mobile and web application to submit your dataset and have a machine learning model created and displayed with visualizations and metrics.

-It is intended to be a data as a service site.
+It is intended to be a data as a service site for anyone interested or passionate about machine learning
   * Login in – Log In page
      * If account already exist – proceed to Dashboard page
      * Create an account if not – proceed to Profile page